Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< Oh, right; I just thought of what I forgot in syntaxx.md
 	===["namespace": box]
-	8<< we can change the name later mantra = [:a:b:c:d:e:f:g∴return∵reason]
+	8<< we can change the name later
+	8<< namespaces are sugar anyway; or whatever
+	8<< this language just became fully 100% functional!!! :D mantra = [:a:b:c:d:e:f:g∴return∵reason]